edent/SuperTinyIcons/README.md

 Want more icons?
 Tell me by raising an issue!

 Think the icons look wrong?
-Tell me by raising an issue!
+[Compare them against the official logos](https://github.com/edent/SuperTinyIcons/blob/master/images/reference/index.md).
+If they still look wrong, tell me by raising an issue!

 **New!** Icons also available in [Android Vector Drawables](https://developer.android.com/guide/topics/graphics/vector-drawable-resources.html) so you can easily use them in Android apps.
 Converted using https://inloop.github.io/svg2android/ - not guaranteed to be under 1KB.